-- How do various coping strategies contribute to my health? - How do I know if a coping strategy is healthy or harmful? - How can relationships (friends, family, Elders, community, land) be helpful if you are grieving a loss? - How does ceremony and rituals help with grief and loss?
+- What is resilience? - How do coping strategies help with resilience? - How do I know if a coping strategy is healthy or harmful? - What can be learned from failure and challenges? - How can relationships (friends, family, Elders, community, land) be helpful if you are grieving a loss? - How do ceremony and rituals help with grief and loss?